fractus-io/fractus-io.github.io/tutorial/design-patterns/introduction.md

 ###  <a id="Structure"></a>Structure

-Description of design patterns are composed of several sections: (see § Documentation below).
+Description of design patterns are composed of several sections:

-Of particular interest are the Structure, Participants, and Collaboration sections
+Of particular interest are the Structure, Participants, and Collaboration sections Pattern Name and Classification, Intent, Also Known As, Motivation (Forces), Applicability, Structure, Participants, Collaboration, Consequences, Implementation, Sample Code, Known Uses, Related Patterns.

-**Pattern Name and Classification: A descriptive and unique name that helps in identifying and referring to the pattern

-**Intent:** A description of the goal behind the pattern and the reason for using it

-**Also Known As:** Other names for the pattern

-**Motivation (Forces):** A scenario consisting of a problem and a context in which this pattern can be used

-**Applicability:** Situations in which this pattern is usable; the context for the pattern

-**Structure:** A graphical representation of the pattern.
-Class diagrams and Interaction diagrams may be used for this purpose

-**Participants:** A listing of the classes and objects used in the pattern and their roles in the design

-**Collaboration:** A description of how classes and objects used in the pattern interact with each other

-**Consequences:** A description of the results, side effects, and trade offs caused by using the pattern

-**Implementation:** A description of an implementation of the pattern; the solution part of the pattern

-**Sample Code:** An illustration of how the pattern can be used in a programming language

-**Known Uses:** Examples of real usages of the pattern

-**Related Patterns:** Other patterns that have some relationship with the pattern; discussion of the differences between the pattern and similar patterns

-Since standard structure can be complex for junior developer, this tutorial is trying to describe GoF Design Patterns on a simple way.
+Since standard structure can be complex for young software engineer, this tutorial describes GoF Design Patterns on a simple way.

 Each pattern is described using following triad: